Back to index

 row.names = 1) # does the file have row names

-BCI <- t(BCI) # transposing the matrix to have sites in rows
+BCI <- t(BCI) # transposing the matrix to have sites (plots) in rows and species as columns

 ## Adelia.triloba Aegiphila.panamensis Alchornea.costaricensis